-COC must take steps to ensure that the application process is accessible to those people who might have difficulty complying with the normal, standard PHA application process.
+The PHA must take steps to ensure that the application process is accessible to those people who might have difficulty complying with the normal, standard PHA application process.
 This could include people with disabilities, certain elderly individuals, as well as persons with limited English proficiency (LEP).
-COC must provide reasonable accommodation to the needs of individuals with disabilities.
-The application-taking facility and the application process must be fully accessible, or COC must provide an alternate approach that provides full access to the application process.
-Chapter 2 provides a full discussion of COC's policies related to providing reasonable accommodations for people with disabilities.
+The PHA must provide reasonable accommodation to the needs of individuals with disabilities.
+The application-taking facility and the application process must be fully accessible, or the PHA must provide an alternate approach that provides full access to the application process.
+Chapter 2 provides a full discussion of the PHA's policies related to providing reasonable accommodations for people with disabilities.